ruhickson/r-visual-animation-spiral/README.md

 1. Clone this repository
 2. Open `temperature_spiral_interactive.html` in a web browser to view the interactive visualization
-3. Run `plot.R` in R to generate new visualizations
+3. Run `animated-spiral.R` in R to generate new visualizations

 ## Data Source

-The temperature data comes from the land-ocean temperature index, providing a comprehensive view of global temperature changes.
+The temperature data comes from [NASA's land-ocean temperature index](https://climate.nasa.gov/vital-signs/global-temperature/?intent=121), providing a comprehensive view of global temperature changes.